Posted in Georgia

-Everyone who’s lived in or visited Georgia understands just what a rich history this state holds.
+Everyone who's lived in or visited Georgia understands just what a rich history this state holds.
 Not only was the state at the forefront of huge political change back in the day, but it also was the 13th and last of the British colonies.
-But doesn’t that make you wonder just what’s buried underneath all these sidewalks and cement roads?
-There have been huge archaeological discoveries overtime in The Peach State, many of which will surprise you.
-Take a look at the five things archaeologists discovered in Georgia:
+But doesn't that make you wonder just what's buried underneath all these sidewalks and cement roads?
+There have been huge archaeological discoveries over time in The Peach State, many of which will surprise you.
+Take a look at five discoveries that are important in the study of Georgia archaeology:

 Etowah Indian Mounds are a popular tourist spot in Bartow County, Georgia.
 Late 20th-century archaeological studies showed that the mounds were built and occupied by prehistoric indigenous people of South Appalachian Mississippian culture, the largest occupation of this culture in the southern United States.